paul-ohl/dotfiles/README.md

 ## Even more general

+is json better than plain text interpretation with awk?

 Something to manage my favorite packages, updates and all, it's annoying to have to install everything everytime I have an issue at 42, plus I want to reset my mac.
 It will have to manage: